Last updated: November 2020

 You have the option to order our newsletter, which regularly informs you about new projects, events, dates and current information on the topics of regional development, broadband, digitalization as well as publications by atene KOM GmbH and among others provides information in the field of geographic information systems.
 When registering, we ask you to provide your name in order to be able to contact you and to provide your email address so that we can send you the newsletter.
 You also have the option of providing further voluntary information.

 We use the so-called double opt-in procedure, which means we will only send you information by email when you click on a link in our notification email to confirm that you are the owner of the email address provided.
 If you confirm your email address, we will save your email address, the time of registration and the IP address assigned during registration until you unsubscribe from the newsletter.
+After the confirmation of your registration via the registration link, you will receive an e-mail including your profile link.
+You can access your profile via the profile link to check and change your registration information.
 The storage of this information serves the sole purpose of sending you the newsletter and being able to prove your registration.
 You can unsubscribe from the newsletter at any time.
-There is a corresponding unsubscribe link in every email.
+There is a corresponding unsubscribe link in every emailas well as on your profile.
 A message to the contact details given above or in the individual emails (e.g. by email or letter) is of course also sufficient for this.
 The legal basis for processing is your consent in accordance with Art.
 6 (1), sentence 1, (a) GDPR.

 As a member of the atene KOM network, you gain access to our customer area.
 More information about funding or our media observations is available here.
 Please contact us about membership by email.